Sarah Hartnett, Director of Student Services

 Evergreen will follow all rules and regulations regarding enrollment priority as specified in charter school law.
 The following groups will have enrollment priority at Evergreen in this order:

-- Siblings of currently enrolled students.
+Siblings of currently enrolled students.
 The law defines a sibling to include any of the following who reside in the same household: half siblings, step-siblings, and children residing in a family foster home.
-If there are more siblings applying than space available, a sibling lottery will be held prior to the general lottery.
-This will determine the Order of Entry for siblings.

-- Children of active board members in good standing who have served on the board at least one year (not to exceed 15% of total school population).
-If there are more board member children applying than space available, a separate lottery will be held prior to the general lottery to determine the Order of Entry for board member children.
+Children of active Board Members in good standing who have served on the board at least one year (not to exceed 15% of total school population).

 Multiple Birth Siblings

 If multiple birth siblings apply to the school, they will be entered in the lottery as one number.
 When that number is drawn and a class opening is available, they all SHALL be offered enrollment.
 If their number is drawn and there are fewer class openings than multiple birth siblings, they will all be admitted until we reach building code capacity.
-In the case that there is not building capacity for some of the multiple birth siblings, a separate lottery, held prior to the general lottery, will determine the siblings’ order of entry.
 In the case that there is not a class opening when a multiple birth number is drawn, all multiple birth siblings will be put on the waiting list.
-Their order of entry will be determined in a separate lottery prior to the general lottery.

 Evergreen Community Charter School’s Right to Refuse Enrollment